ncbi/robotframework-pageobjects/README.md

 **Note**: You must return *something* from public (non-underscored) page object methods: either a value from a getter method or a page object instance from non-getter methods.
 Remember, when you navigate to a new page by clicking a link, submitting a form etc. you should return the appropriate page object.

+The rest of this README explains many more details around writing page objects and putting them to work in tests.

 ## Setting Options

 ### Built-in options for `Page`